 I only marinated mine for an hour, but I’m sure overnight would be even better.

 Olive oil, garlic paste, Old Bay, kosher salt, and pepper goes onto the chicken…

 and right before cooking sprinkle even more Old Bay on all sides.

-I used the smoker, because we have a Traeger and it’s so simple to use and gives a wonderful smoky flavor.
+I used the smoker, well… we have a Traeger pellet grill and it’s so simple to use and gives a wonderful smoky flavor.